hirschandmann/image-sequence-player/README.md

 void setup() {
   size(640, 360);
-  // create instance and load all valid images from the data/PT_Teddy folder player = new ISPlayer(this,dataPath("name-of-image-folder-in-data"));
+  // create instance and load all valid images from the data folder player = new ISPlayer(this,dataPath("name-of-image-folder-in-data"));
 }